 Automation Everywhere – Even Market Research

-Over the years we’ve received many questions about market research automation.
+Over the years we have received many questions about market research automation.
 For example, we’ve been asked why images can’t all re-size themselves to a single standard size, or why open-end responses can’t code themselves automatically without having to define categories and keywords.
 These are not insurmountable challenges, correct?

 The market research industry is increasingly taking on such challenges and automating everything we can think of.
 Sentiment analysis is a great example of market research automation.
 Sentiment analysis – which is based on text or speech analysis – gathers qualitative information about a respondent and is widely used to analyze social media in order to understand whether someone was happy, unhappy or, as Sheldon Cooper would say, “You’re being sarcastic, right?”